thom44/deployment/README.md

 # Than you have all new changes with the production database and files
 # You can test it!

-# Configure the prod-rebuild.sh to your envirement
+1. Configure the prod-rebuild.sh to your envirement
-# run /deployment/prod-rebuild.sh on production enviroment
+2. Run /deployment/prod-rebuild.sh on production enviroment
 $ sudo ./prod-rebuild.sh
 # This will do the following
 * set maintance-mode TRUE